 VSO is committed to ensuring that there are no instances of modern slavery or human trafficking occurring within its global organisation or its supply chains.
-It has a strict zero tolerance approach.
+We have a strict zero tolerance approach.

-VSO’s supply chain activities are managed under the guidance and leadership of our central procurement function and in accordance with our Global Procurement Policy.
-The Policy was last updated in January 2017.
+Our supply chain activities are managed under the guidance and leadership of our central procurement function and in accordance with our global procurement policy.
+The policy was last updated in January 2017.

 Before contracts are awarded due diligence checks are done on suppliers.
 The level of due diligence undertaken is related to the value of the procurement and the nature of the goods being purchased.

 Due diligence is carried out at country office level and includes, but is not limited to, numerous sanctions lists checks (which contains names of individuals or organisations who are known to be involved in financing crime or terrorism), reference checks, and site visits where appropriate.
 In some instances donors may also require additional specific due diligence activities to be carried out.

 Training to heighten awareness of modern slavery and how to report it is incorporated into our criminal practices awareness training, which is mandatory for all staff as part of their induction.